dax8it/ATJIUJITSU-REAL-NEW/content/pages/adult-jiujitsu.md

 ## Offering both Gi and No Gi classes.

-• We offer a variety of Gi & No Gi classes, Beginners & Advanced classes, and morning, afternoon & evening classes.
+• We offer a variety of Gi & No Gi classes, Beginners & Advanced classes, and morning, afternoon & evening classes which can fit all schedules!

 > **Beginners No Gi: Mondays 6:15 p.m. - 7:00 p.m.**
 >